davetron5000/shorty/README.markdown

  `POST` to `http://yourdomain.com/context/?url=URL_TO_SHORTEN&api=API_KEY`

 The result will be the shortened URL.
 A `GET` to this URL will redirect you.
 If you `GET` using an `Accept:` header of `text/xml` or `application/json`, you will get
 XML or JSON instead.
-You can also specify `_type` as a request parameter to override the `Accept:` header
+You can also specify `_type` as a request parameter to override the `Accept:` header.
+This should hopefully allow it to work with Tweetie as my URL shortener of record.

+# Why?

+ * Wanted to write a real-world Scala app I could use
+ * Wanted to write my own shortener for my domain
+ * Wanted to write something that could use Scala actors
+ * Wanted to learn SBT some